vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ### DKIM recommendations
 - You must implement DKIM key rotation for each sending service to prevent adversaries from intercepting and decrypting your DKIM keys.
 DKIM Key rotation helps to minimize the risk of having a private key compromised.
+  - Recurring: Every six months for a 2048-bit DKIM key.
 - The DKIM key length must be at least 2048-bits.

 ## DMARC